sathakatheef/rds-snapshot-automation/README.md

 ## **Solution overview**

 The solution leverages Infrastructure as Code, IaC, to provision all resources unless mentioned otherwise.
-It includes CI/CD Pipelines to automate and streamline application deployments.
+The solution can also be included in CI/CD Pipelines to automate and streamline application deployments.
 The solution is been inspired from [Snapshot Tool for Amazon RDS](https://github.com/awslabs/rds-snapshot-tool) solution.

 The solution caters to adopt a multi-account strategy that will isolate important business functions such as billing, access, and applications.
 This will increase security and resilience of the environment and ensure the ability to recover in a disaster scenario.
 The scope of this DR solution is to obtain a **Recovery Point Objective** (RPO) of **1Hour** and **Recovery Time Objective** (RTO) of **3Hours** under the disaster scenarios of **Account compromise** and **Data Change/Corruption**.